Option Coordinator

 vcsolomon@ysu.edu

-The program option in mechanical engineering offers the Master of Science in Engineering with specialization within the general mechanical engineering disciplines.
-Specializations are available in the areas of mechanical analysis/design and fluid thermal systems.
+The mechanical engineering graduate program offers the Master of Science in Engineering with specialization within the general mechanical engineering disciplines.
+Specializations are available in the areas of mechanical analysis/design, numerical modeling, thermo-fluids systems, advanced materials and manufacturing.
 The thesis and non-thesis plans are for students who seek to deepen their theoretical knowledge and strengthen their ability to solve more advanced engineering problems, while the management plan is for those who wish to include managerial training in their program of preparation.

-The Rayen School of Engineering has excellent computer and laboratory facilities that provide for the following design and research capabilities: solid modeling, FEA in stress analysis, structural dynamics and heat transfer, experimental stress analysis, vibrations and noise control, computational and experimental heat transfer and fluid dynamics, and advanced machine design.
+The Rayen School of Engineering has excellent computer and laboratory facilities that provide for the following design and research capabilities: solid modeling, FEA in stress analysis, structural dynamics and heat transfer, experimental stress analysis, vibrations and noise control, computational and experimental heat transfer and fluid dynamics, advanced machine design, advanced materials and manufacturing.

 Admission Requirements